luciano-fiandesio/fiandes.io/_posts/2015-02-22-1password-in-linux.md

 Lately, my long-lasting love for Apple products has been fading.
 I ditched my iPhone 6+ for a [OnePlus One](https://oneplus.net/) and I relegated my MBP to mostly photo-editing tasks.
 I'm typing this from a fresh installation of [Xubuntu 14.10](http://xubuntu.org/), which I have been using in the past and I tend to prefer  to the heavy-weight Ubuntu.

-My totally most used app in the Apple eco-system is [Agile Bits 1Password](https://agilebits.com/onepassword).In fact, what I miss most in my new Android phone is the fingerprint reader integration with 1Password.
+My totally most used app in the Apple eco-system is [Agile Bits 1Password](https://agilebits.com/onepassword).
+In fact, what I miss most in my new Android phone is the fingerprint reader integration with 1Password.
 I have to type my rather long and cumbersome password every time I need to look for a piece of encrypted info.
 Agile Bits doesn't support Linux at all.
 For Linux users, they offer a web interface called [1Password Anywhere](https://guides.agilebits.com/1password-mac/5/en/topic/1passwordanywhere).
 It's Javascript based and runs locally.
 Sub-optimal, if you ask me.

 ![Silvrback blog image](/_assets/images/1password-linux/1password_4_large.png)